 What does it take to disagree productively in an increasingly polarized world?
 Behavioral scientist Julia Minson’s new book, How to Disagree Better, explores the hidden skills that help people navigate conflict, build trust, and engage constructively across differences.

-Rogers will introduce the book and Minson’s work on the psychology of disagreement, followed by a fireside chat about depolarization as a growing challenge, the promise of behavioral science approaches, and the difficulties of designing interventions that truly work.
+Rogers will introduce Minson’s work on the psychology of disagreement, followed by a fireside chat about depolarization as a growing challenge, the promise of behavioral science approaches, and the difficulties of designing interventions that truly work.
 The event will conclude with audience Q&A.

 Julia Minson is a professor at the Harvard Kennedy School.
 She is a behavioral scientist whose research focuses on conflict, communication, negotiations, and decision making, with a primary emphasis on the “psychology of disagreement,” or how people engage with opinions, judgments, and decisions that differ from their own.
 Her work has been published in leading academic journals and covered by CNN, TIME, The Atlantic, The Washington Post, and The New York Times.